Almost mathematics, Persistence module, and Tamarkin category: Dualizability

-In this sense, {ALL} dualizable categories are categories of almost modules (converse is also true).
-We refer to \cite[Theorem 2.10.16]{Fake_sheaves_on_mfd} for a detail proof of this characterization.
+In this sense, all dualizable categories are categories of almost modules (the converse is also true).
+We refer to \cite[Theorem 2.10.16]{Fake_sheaves_on_mfd} for a detailed proof of this characterization.
 However, the proof therein is existential.